sel4-cap/OBSOLETE-seL4-DevKit-Doc/SCRATCHPAD.md

 Bootloader
 - Describe why we need U-Boot, i.e. what it does for us.
 - Instructions on how to build U-Boot for the MaaxBoard. - **JOSH**
-- Need to explain that the application needs to be loaded into RAM and then executed by our bootloader.
+- Need to explain that the application needs to be loaded into RAM and then executed by our bootloader. **-MARK**
 - Explain that there are three primary mechanisms for loading the application into RAM by U-Boot (additional mechanisms such as download over the serial console are available but are very slow so have not been documented.
 Also download from on-board flash memory is possible but is not applicable to our target board).
-Need to discuss what are the advantages and disadvantages of each of the mechanisms we document, but that it’s up to the user to decide what works best for them.
+Need to discuss what are the advantages and disadvantages of each of the mechanisms we document, but that it’s up to the user to decide what works best for them. **-MARK**
-    - From SD Card
+    - From SD Card **-MARK**
-    - From USB storage device
+    - From USB storage device **-MARK**
-    - From TFTP - Best for a d=an application development environment as no need to keep plugging / unplugging anything from the board.
+    - From TFTP - Best for a d=an application development environment as no need to keep plugging / unplugging anything from the board. **-MARK**
-- Need to document the key U-Boot commands that are required.
+- Need to document the key U-Boot commands that are required. **-MARK**
-- Talk about how U-Boot operation can be configured by uEnv.txt file and provide our file to support this.
+- Talk about how U-Boot operation can be configured by uEnv.txt file and provide our file to support this. **-MARK**

 SD card preparation
 - Partitioning of the card (commands / instructions for both macOS and Linux) - **JOSH**